 Heatstroke

 - Masking the symptoms.
-When you’re altered it’s not always easy to keep track of your body, especially when it comes to determining normal and abnormal drug side effects
+When you’re altered it’s not always easy to keep track of your body, especially when it comes to determining what side effects (like excessive sweating, or feeling anxious) are normal.

-- Affecting the body pharmacologically.
-Stimulants, for example, directly increase body temperature, an effect that is compounded when you mix multiple of them together.
+- Increasing your body temperature.
+Stimulants, for example, directly increase body temperature, an effect that can be compounded when you mix multiple of them together.

-Heatstroke on its own is dangerous, but overheating on certain drugs can have unexpected risks:
+Heatstroke on its own is dangerous, but overheating while on certain drugs can have additional risks.

-- Heatstroke causes tachycardia.
-This can be particularly dangerous in conjunction with stimulants that raise heart rate and blood pressure.
+- Heatstroke causes tachycardia (fast heart rate).
+This can be particularly dangerous if someone has taken stimulants that also raise heart rate and blood pressure.

 - Certain substances may increase the seizure risk associated with heatstroke.
-Seizures can happen (sober or not) from being generally overstimulated or overwhelmed, and drugs that lower the seizure threshold, like antipsychotics and tramadol, increase this risk.
+Seizures can happen – sober or not – from being generally overstimulated or overwhelmed.
+Drugs that lower the seizure threshold, like antipsychotics and tramadol, increase this risk.

 While heatstroke is a serious condition, taking simple precautions goes a long way in reducing the likelihood of experiencing heat-related illness.
-Being able to identify and respond to heatstroke is critical for all kinds of environments, especially where dancing (or lots of physical exertion) is taking place.
+Being able to identify and respond to heatstroke is critical for all kinds of environments, especially where lots of physical activity is taking place.

 A good rule of thumb is to drink a little less than 1 L of water per hour when you’re exerting yourself, even if you don’t feel thirsty.
 This translates to around 3-4 cups of water per hour.
 The CDC advises against drinking more than 1.5 L of water per hour, which can lead to hyponatremia.